Awesome Free Things to do in the Outer Banks, North Carolina

 However, if you are looking to have the coastal town to yourself, winter is a great time to go.
 Just keep in mind some attractions may be closed.

 Hotels: Hilton Garden Inn Kitty Hawk | TownePlace Suites by Marriott Outer Banks Kill Devil Hills (Dog Friendly) | Hampton Inn & Suites Outer Banks/Corolla | Ramada Plaza by Wyndham Nags Head Oceanfront (Dog Friendly)

 Best Free Things in the Outer Banks Review

 As you can see, there are still plenty of awesome things to do in the Outer Banks that are free and still lots of fun!
-Find additional destinations guides here!
+Find additional North Carolina guides here!

 If you enjoyed this post, I’d appreciate it if you could share/pin this post below!

 [pinterest-gallery message=”Planning a trip to North Carolina’s Outer Banks?
 Use this Outer Banks travel guide for free and totally awesome things to do while visiting OBX!
 This list includes the best FREE things to do in the Outer Banks! #Outerbanks #obx #northcarolina | Outer Banks travel | Outer Banks North Carolina | Outer Banks Vacation | Outer Banks best things to do | Free things Outer Banks | Outer banks beach | North Carolina beaches ” columns=”3″ images=”5103,5105,5106″ spacing=”5″]